 6. GROUND UNDER REPAIR - a) All areas marked by white paint or appropriately marked; b) tractor tyre marks, (not faint impressions).

 7. 7th AND 9th GREENS - A ball coming to rest on the 7th green when playing the 9th hole and vice versa must be lifted and dropped off the green in accordance with Rule 25 - 3.

 8. STONES IN BUNKERS - Are movable obstructions.
 Rule 24 - 1 applies.

-SLOW PLAY - Players' attention is drawn to Section 1 of the Rules of Golf: "If a match fails to keep it's place on the course and loses more than one hole on the players in front, it should invite the group following to pass, irrespective of the number of players in that group.
+SLOW PLAY - Players' attention is drawn to Section 1 of the Rules of Golf: "If [a group]..loses a clear hole and it is delaying the group behind, it should invite the group behind to play through, irrespective of the number of players in that group.
 Where a group has not lost a clear hole, but it is apparent that the group behind can play faster, it should invite the faster moving group to play through."